|

 which had been soaked in Bubble Jet Set to make it permanent.

 The printer used was an Epson Stylus Photo 1200.
+The quilt was machine quilted with many different

 colors of acrylic top stitching thread.
 The back of the quilt